 In your off hours you can easily walk the pathways to the falls or to the neighbouring Royal Livingstone Hotel.
 The patio there overlooking the Zambezi River is gorgeous.
 Make it a priority to visit at least once when the sunsets.
 Have a sundowner as you watch a family of Hippopotamus yawn and play in the river.
 Be sure to snap some photos and a selfie or two.

-This is a stunning location with the best of both worlds.
-The Avani Victoria Falls is the more affordable of the two resorts both located on the Mosi-Oa-Tunya National Park.
-You also are able to freely move between the Avani and The Royal Livingstone.
+A stunning location, the Avani Victoria Falls is the more affordable of the two resorts both located on the Mosi-Oa-Tunya National Park.
+The Royal Livingstone is the second of the two.
+Visitors can freely move between the Avani and The Royal Livingstone.

 Wifi is free but be warned you are in Zambia and it is not as reliable as some other destinations.

-Temperatures in this area of the world are extremely hot and can hit 40 Celsius regularly, so it’s important to hydrate and take breaks in your room.
-The water is safe and drinkable.
+Temperatures in this area of the world are extremely hot and can hit 40 Celsius regularly.
+It’s important to hydrate and take breaks in your room.
+Water at this resort is safe and drinkable.
 Bottled water is also readily available if you prefer.
 Always check with your local travel clinic or family doctor to determine which vaccinations are crucial.
 I had numerous vaccines preparing for this important trip.

 The Avani Victoria Falls, Zambia

-There are so many things to do here.
+There are so many things to do nearby.
 The Avani Victoria Falls is the perfect spot to stay if you plan to take part in any of the adventure activities nearby.
 Because this resort essentially backs onto Victoria Falls, you are within 5 to 10 minutes of the Zimbabwe border and can cross over.
 Do your research first though and check to see if it is safe, what it costs and how to cross – by foot or car.
-The view from either side of the Falls is gorgeous but there are better photo opportunities on the Zimbabwe side.
-And there’s a wicked crazy bungee jumping activity on the Zimbabwe side.
+The view from either side of the Falls is gorgeous but there are better photo opportunities on the Zimbabwean side.
+And there’s a wicked crazy bungee jumping activity on the Zimbabwe side of the falls.

 I travelled as a recipient of the UN Foundation’s Zambia Fellowship this October.
 I received transportation, accommodations, excursions, and meals while visiting Zambia.
 My opinion is my own and my stories are truthful.